adana-coverage/babel-plugin-transform-adana/README.md

 ## FAQ

- * Why is a line marked not covered when it clearly is? - The `line` algorithm is conservative; if you have any part of a line with 0 hits, then that whole line is frozen at 0.
  * Why is `let i;`, `function foo() {}`, etc. not marked at all? – Some things are not executable code per se (i.e. declarations).
 They do nothing to effect program state and are therefore not instrumented.

 ## Configuration